 Of course there is only one explanation for this and that Bose staffer confirmed that Australians are being deliberately ripped off by Bose.
 It pays to buy Bose products on-line from the USA and even when freight and taxes are added, they are far cheaper than buying them in Australia.

 One of my female friends loves Reebok Princess sneakers and for years she had bought them locally from various stores.
-The Australian Recommended Retail Price (RRP) for this product is $99.99.
+The Australian Recommended Retail Price (RRP) for this product was $99.99.
 She decided to look on-line and found them at a reputable US on-line shoe store for $42 (US$44.45) at May 2011 exchange rates.
 The cheapest discounted Australian store price was around $85.

 So this lady bought two pairs of Reebok Princess sneakers from the US on-line store and even when freight and handling charges were applied, she received them straight to her door for a far less amount, instead of having to physically shop around for them at various local stores.
 She told me emphatically that she will never buy shoes locally again if she can shop on-line for them.